Voter Registration & Absentee Voting

 No witnesses are needed unless the voter is assisted.
 If assisted, the person doing the assisting signs the bottom of the ballot and gives the reason why.
 The voter returns the ballot by mail or in person to the Town Clerk.

 Mail-In Ballot (early voting) applications must be applied for by 5 pm on the 5th business day before an election.
 Please allow time for a ballot to be mailed if not voting in person.

 Absentee/Mail-In ballots must be received in the Town Clerk's office, not a polling location, by the close of polls on election day.

 All Mail-In Ballots and election-related documents can be returned to the designated red Town Clerk drop box located out front of Town Hall (pictured).

 Early Voting dates, times and location will be published once determined.

 A family member may request an absentee ballot for another family member.
 This family member must be a spouse or person residing in the same household, in-laws, father, mother, sister or brother of the whole or half blood, son, daughter, adopting parent or adopted child, stepparent or stepchild, uncle, aunt, niece, nephew, grandparent or grandchild.

 Permanently disabled voters may obtain a note from their physician which should then be mailed to the Town Clerk/Board of Registrars to permanently request an absentee ballot application.
 An application for an absentee ballot will be automatically mailed to the disabled voter twenty-eight (28) days before each election.
 If the permanently disabled voter completes the application and requests all ballots for that calendar year be mailed to him/her, the application will not need to be mailed for each subsequent election that calendar year; a ballot will be mailed automatically.
 Please note that a new absentee ballot application will need to be completed each election year.

-Voting assistance for Service members, their families and Overseas citizens, please click on the link for more information and application:
+Voting assistance for Service members, their families and Overseas citizens: